Department of Computer Science

 My CV is available here.

-I am generally excited by any algorithms research problem, but for a sample of my current research directions, see here.
+For a sample of my current research directions, see here.

 I am part of the theory group and am also affiliated/collaborate with the CS-econ, AI/ML, and database groups at Duke.